DevOpsCoin/core/docs/operations/TRANSPARENCY.md

 ---

-## 🔍 Verification Methods
+## 🔎 Verification Methods

-DevOpsCoin maintains a unified verification workflow across all wallets:
+Unified verification workflow across all wallets:

-- **Solana explorer links (Solscan)** for every wallet transaction
+- **Solana explorer links (Solscan)** for every transaction
-- **Signed ledger entries** under `/docs/ledger/`
+- **Signed ledger entries** under `/docs/ledger/` or in `../../shipit-fund/ledger/`
 - **Time-stamped commits** for each movement or top-up
-- **Public discussions** for major grant or operational proposals
+- **Public discussions** for major grant or operational actions

 Each ledger entry includes:

-- Date and purpose
-- Token or SOL amount
-- Wallets involved
-- Transaction hash
-- Verification signature
+_date, purpose, amount, wallets, hash, signature._
 No hidden transfers.
 No off-ledger movements.

 ---

 ## 📢 Community Oversight

-- **Verify** — audit all wallet transactions directly on-chain
+- **Verify** — audit wallet transactions on-chain
-- **Review** — cross-check ledger entries with Solana explorers
+- **Review** — cross-check ledger entries with explorers
-- **Discuss** — join GitHub Discussions or Telegram to review grants or expenditures
+- **Discuss** — participate via GitHub or Telegram
-- **Contribute** — propose open-source projects eligible for Ship-It Fund support
+- **Contribute** — propose open-source projects eligible for funding

 ---

 ## 🧱 Guiding Principle

-DevOpsCoin isn’t built on committees or speculation — it’s built on **pipelines, proof, and public accountability**.
+DevOpsCoin is built on **pipelines, proof, and public accountability**.
+Every transaction should be as traceable as a CI pipeline run.

-> **“Pipelines, not politics.”**
+> **“Pipelines, not politics.
+Verify before you trust.”**

 ---

 **Maintainer:** RootSignal (DevOpsCoin LLC)
-**Last Updated:** October 2025 — Three-Wallet Transparency Revision
+**Last Updated:** October 2025 — Ledger Verification Integration + Cross-Repository Alignment